STS-5: Support crew

-Crew seating arrangements
+Crew seat assignments

 Mission summary

 Columbia launched on schedule from Kennedy Space Center (KSC) at 07:19:00 a.m.
 EST, on November 11, 1982.
 The shuttle carried a crew of four – the largest spacecraft crew up to that time – and the first two commercial communications satellites to be flown aboard a shuttle.

 The commercial satellites were deployed successfully and subsequently propelled into their operational geosynchronous orbits by McDonnell Douglas PAM-D kick motors.
 The two satellites were SBS-3, owned by Satellite Business Systems, and Anik-C3, owned by Telesat Canada; both were Hughes-built HS-376-series satellites.
 In addition, STS-5 carried a West German-sponsored microgravity Getaway Special (GAS) experiment canister in the payload bay.
 The crew also conducted three student-designed experiments during the flight.

 Lenoir and Allen were to perform a spacewalk, the first of the Space Shuttle program, to test newly developed space suits.
 The space suits were developed as cheaper and less complicated alternatives to the Apollo versions.
 The test was delayed by one day due to Lenoir succumbing to motion sickness.
 Then a poorly functioning oxygen regulator in Lenoir's suit and a broken recirculation fan in Allen's caused them to cancel the extravehicular activity (EVA) entirely.
 It was the first time in the history of the space program that an EVA had been cancelled due to space suit issues.

 Columbia landed on Runway 22 at Edwards Air Force Base on November 16, 1982, at 06:33:26 a.m.
 PST, having traveled 3397082 km in 81 orbits during a mission that lasted 5 days, 2 hours, 14 minutes and 26 seconds.
 Columbia was returned to KSC on November 22, 1982.
 STS-5 was the first Space Shuttle flight in which the crew did not wear pressure suits for the launch, reentry, and landing portions of the flight, similar to the Soviet Voskhod and Soyuz missions prior to the ill-fated Soyuz 11 mission in 1971.